 Coincidentally, a reader put me onto this video by blogger Chef John, where he makes something similar (thanks Sherry Ann!).
 It looks interesting, so if video's more your thing, check it out here.

-And lastly, coming up this week on Ramsons & Bramble!
+And lastly, coming up this week on Delicious from scratch!
 A splendid summer caprese canapé with pesto and buffalo mozzarella that shows these delicious, umami morsels at their very best.

 - as many cherry tomatoes as you fancy

 - balsamic or another sweet fruity vinegar (I used apple balsamic)

 - freshly ground black pepper